PIGA accelerometer: History

-At the Redstone Arsenal and the adjoining Marshall Space Flight Center, near Huntsville, Alabama, the contingent of ex-German rocket scientists which had been brought into the United States under Operation Paperclip, including Dr Mueller, continued to refine their original instruments in conjunction with American engineers and scientists.
-At the suggestion of Dr Mueller, the technically difficult task of replacing the original ball bearings with gaseous bearings was achieved.
+At the Redstone Arsenal and the adjoining Marshall Space Flight Center, near Huntsville, Alabama, the contingent of ex-German rocket scientists which had been brought into the United States under Operation Paperclip, including Dr. Mueller, continued to refine their original instruments in conjunction with American engineers and scientists.
+At the suggestion of Dr. Mueller, the technically difficult task of replacing the original ball bearings with gaseous bearings was achieved.
 Initially, compressed nitrogen was used but later fluorocarbons which had the advantage of being recyclable on board the missile or aircraft during extended waiting periods was used.
-Hence US accelerometers either consisted of the floated type or the gaseous bearing type with the US Army and US Space program relying on the latter type of instrument.
+Hence US accelerometers either consisted of the floating type or the gaseous bearing type with the US Army and US space program relying on the latter type of instrument.